-PRINCIPLE 5: If the simpler measuring instrument using in the sampling is different CHOICE OF ALTERNATIVE INSTRUMENTATION If the calibration of this measuring instrument against the standard should be undertaken in order to prove that the measuring instrument is suitable for the sampling.
+If the simpler measuring instrument using in the sampling is different from the requirement mentioned in the Guidance Notes for any reason, the calibration of this measuring instrument against the standard should be undertaken in order to prove that the measuring instrument is suitable for the sampling.
 Therefore, the cost of sampling can be reduced if the Client's representative already has an instrument that is not specified in the Guidance Note.